aaclage/CustomSideBar/react-follow-document-WebPart/README.md

 This solution has the goal to easily identify/follow user key documents from all Tenant and easily access them in Modern Pages and Microsoft Teams.
 This solution uses the Out of Box Social feature **"Follow Document WebPart"** with combination of MSGraph queries and extension for Microsoft Teams.

-This is a 2 phase project with associated dependency of solution [Follow-Document](https://github.com/pnp/sp-dev-fx-extensions/tree/main/samples/react-command-follow-document) extension where solution allow to select and manage Followed Document in Libraries to be used in this project.
+This is a 2 phase project with associated dependency of solution [Follow-Document](https://github.com/pnp/sp-dev-fx-extensions/tree/main/samples/react-command-follow-document) extension where users are allow to select and manage Followed Document in Libraries to be used in this project.

 Available features:
 - Display Follow Documents as Document Card Grid.